 - Execute testing programs in support of design development and NRC review requirements

-- Submit Design Certification application to the NRC by mid-2015 for approval by late 2018
+- Submit Design Certification application to the NRC by late-2016

-- Complete primary system final design by the end of 2018.
+- Complete reactor module final design by mid-2019

 Support in Resolving Generic SMR Issues: DOE recognizes the need to support industry in addressing the licensing hurdles that will be faced by all potential licensees.
 Issues involving the treatment of unique SMR source term evaluations or operations, maintenance and security staffing requirements may require experimentation and analysis that DOE laboratories may have capabilities and resources to address.
 DOE intends to support the development of such experimentation and analysis as required.